top of page

 Here are the best sources of protein for bulking:

-• Chicken breast: Low in fat, high in protein.
+• Chicken breast: Low in fat and high in protein.

-• Greek yogurt: High in protein and probiotics, great for digestion.
+• Greek yogurt: High in protein and probiotics, ideal for digestion.

-• Cottage cheese: Slow-digesting protein, ideal for nighttime.
+• Cottage cheese: A slow-digesting protein, perfect for nighttime snacks.

 Carbohydrates